Our Story

 In March 2014 "You're Losing Us" workshop was launched to help churches develop strategies for more effective faith formation of children and young people, and try and stem the flow of young people out of churches.

 The first national children's ministry survey was undertaken by the Children and Families team.
 The results were published as a small booklet entitled "He Waka Eke Noa - We're all in the waka together".
-Follow up surveys every two years are planned.

 In partnership with A Rocha Aotearoa NZ and Adventure Specialties, we start E3, a new ten-day wilderness adventure journey for students in the last two years of high school, in December 2014 in Canterbury.
 A second E3 journey in Otago was added the next year.
 As students tramp, mountain bike and raft or kayak through remote areas they are encouraged to think about the journey of life after leaving school from a Christian perspective.